enonic/old-xp-doc/doc/reference/toolbox/init-project.rst

 init-project
 ============

-The init-project tool initializes a new application project structure by retrieving a Git repository, removing all references to the Git repository and adapting its the build file properties (gradle.properties).
+The init-project tool initializes a new application project structure by retrieving a Git repository, removing all references to the Git repository, and adapting its build file properties (gradle.properties).

 **Usage:**